Sunday, September 19, 2010

 Tree in the Storm by Ralf Illenburger is a little more Jazz oriented but is written about nature and Ralf's hope that nature in its pristine form is still around for our children's children.

 Kostia performs the piece based on a old Russian fairy tale Maria Morevna a story about a prince and the pursuit of his beautiful wife Maria who had been captured by "Kaskev the Deathless" a dark character that the Prince, Igor, had let out of a "box room" which Maria had instructed him not to open.
 After he was let out Kaskev kidnapped Maria and the story outlines the pursuit and eventual reconciliation of Igor and Maria.
 I have read a lot and Myths and their use in Jungian Psychology.
 Myth and Fairy tales are used in Jung's thought as having deep psychological meaning.
 I have attended Workshops by Marion Woodman and Robert Bly where they use the story of the Maiden King to illustrate the concept of integration of the male and female.
-Maria Morevna is a similar story, the journey of a man to integrate his anima
+Maria Morevna is a similar story, the journey of a man to integrate his anima.

 The next piece The Dragon's Daughter by David Lanz and Paul Speer is based on a children's book Mei Ming and the Dragon's Daughter.
 It is a tale of a young Chinese woman who uses the singing voice to save her village.
 Can music save things.
 I know it can save lives and the sixties have shown it can change society.